Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 9.11.
-The Board may request that the CEO summon other Bank employees in relation to specific matters before the Board and minutes shall show when such employees arrive and when they depart.
+The Board of Directors shall decide whether and when other employees of the Bank shall attend Board meetings.
+The minutes shall show when such employees arrive and when they depart.

 9.12.
 The Internal Auditor is entitled to attend Board meetings where auditing, financial information, governance and internal auditor is on the agenda.
-The Internal Auditor may further decide to attend Board meetings, having consulted with the Chairman of the Board of Directors, if he/she considers such attendance relevant to his/her work.
+The Internal Auditor may further request leave from the Chairman to attend Board meetings, if the Internal Auditor considers such attendance relevant to his/her duties.